The Monumental Push Behind Getting That Package Delivered By Christmas

 The scans also are used to update customers who can track their package all throughout the delivery process.

-Murphy says the e-commerce boom has completely changed the dynamics of the business over the last 10 years, not only because customers are ordering so much more stuff online, but it's also the kind of stuff they're having delivered.
+Murphy says the e-commerce boom has completely changed the dynamics of the business over the past 10 years, not only because customers are ordering so much more stuff online but because of the kind of stuff they're having delivered.

-"It's a rug that you might need for that front room, it's the new 70-inch TV," he says.
+"It's a rug that you might need for that front room; it's the new 70-inch TV," he says.
 "I just saw a bed frame go down here a couple of minutes ago, so it's something that we didn't see 10 years ago."

 The packages move down a final conveyer belt between two rows of boxy delivery vans and trucks that are backed up to the belt.
 Couriers grab packages labeled for their routes and load them, based on size and destination, to make the most efficient use of truck space and the couriers' time.